 Please note that this is article is for UK clients only.

-To request that a range of numbers are ported in to or away from essensys, a case should be raised via Connect in the first instance.
-Further information on the process can be found below.
+To request that a range of numbers are ported in to or away from essensys, you should add the appropriate Service to the client account on Connect.

 Numbers can in most cases be ported in to one of essensys' voice providers.

 To proceed with a port request, a ‘Letter of Authority’ needs to be completed, printed on a client's headed paper and signed by the client.
 The Letter of Authority is an industry standard form which contains the Losing Communications Provider (customers current provider) and the Gaining Communications Provider (essensys’ provider).
 The customer will need to know their own provider and telephony set up to complete this form.
 We also ask for a copy of the full phone bill showing the address phone number and company name to ensure the details match.

 You should also confirm at this time if any of the numbers will be used as a Main Number by the client, and if any other numbers on the client account should be removed following successful porting.

 Once we have the porting accepted, we shall add the DDI(s) to Connect.

 essensys will add a note to the case, advising that the numbers need to be activated on Connect by the centre manager, and will provide a link to an article which will assist with this, in case you're unsure.
 It is crucial that this step is completed or the numbers will not work once ported.

 The number should cease with the Losing Provider on the day it ports over.
 If it is the only number on the account, the account should also cease.
 This does not always happen; therefore, we recommend the client contacts their provider to ensure their billing and account is correctly ceased AFTER the porting has taken place.

 Please also note that if the client cancels their account before the number is ported over then this could cause the porting to fail.
 If the client is tied into a fixed term contract with their current provider which goes beyond the porting date then they may be liable to pay a cancellation fee equivalent to the total amount of monthly charges to the end of their contract term.